Castlemorton CE Primary School Policies

 We minimise the risks associated with use of the Internet, e-mail and other communications technologies in a number of ways.
 We use Worcestershire County Council’s site blacklisting and filtering services which block undesirable sites including those that feature social media, messaging and blogging.
 We monitor and receive reports on all use of the Internet in school including terms typed into web pages and search engines.
 We also teach children how to use the Internet responsibly and safely, and what to do if they inadvertently come across inappropriate content.

-You can read more about the protection measures we have in place in our E- Safety and Acceptable Use policy
+You can read more about the protection measures we have in place in our E- Safety and Acceptable Use 2019.doc policy

 UK Safer internet Centre is set up each year to promote safe and responsible internet use.
 More information is available on their website.